ywgoofy/FED-Assg-1-S10257300E/README.md

 Existing Features:

-A homepage with an "about us" section and a section to talk about their latest album
+A homepage with an "about us" section and navigation bar.
+Their social media handles are also linked to icon buttons below the navigation bar

-A Newsletter page that allows the fans to sign up to receive future updates, discounts and more

-A Hamburger menu located at the side of the home page that allows easy accessability throughout the website

-Features left to implement:

-A proper merchandise page for fans to purchase their merchandise
+A merchandise page for fans to purchase kessoku bands merchandise

-A discography page to purchase their music
+A music page that displays their latest albums for fans to listen to

-A contact page where fans can book the band for shows

-Links to redirect fans to the bands social media platforms
+A tour page to let fans know what the tour has, where its taking place and how much the tickets cost.

 TECHNOLOGIES USED